Find answers to frequently asked questions about the M.S. in Data Science program.

 How do I know if I have satisfied the prerequisites?

 Check the list of Prerequisite Key Topics to find the exact topics you are expected to learn in each prerequisite course.
-These are foundational skills you will be need at the start of the program.
+These are foundational skills you will need to start the program.

 About Test Scores